wgseligman/GramsSim/README.md

 ### Prepare your local computer

-If you are working remotely (e.g., on a laptop), and you want to use the interactive display, you will also need to install and/or activate both X-Windows and OpenGL for your local computer.
+If you are working remotely (e.g., on a laptop), and you want to use the interactive display, you may also need to install and/or activate both X-Windows and OpenGL for your local computer.
 You can find instructions [here](https://www.hoffman2.idre.ucla.edu/access/x11_forwarding/).